BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: Query Optimizer Overview

-When the user issues an \fql query, \sn's query engine optimizes and executes the query. \sn's primary challenge is executing the query \emph{efficiently}: naive methods, such as performing object detection on every frame or using \noscope~\cite{kang2017noscope} as a filter, are often prohibitively slow.
-To optimize and execute the query, \sn inspects the query contents to see if optimizations can be applied.
-For example, \sn cannot optimize \texttt{SELECT *}, but can optimize aggregation queries with a user-specified error tolerance.
-Currently, \sn uses a rule-based optimizer.
+\minihead{Overview} \sn's primary challenge is executing \fql queries \emph{efficiently}: recall that object detection is the overwhelming bottleneck (Table~\ref{table:method-speeds}).
+To optimize and execute queries, \sn inspects query contents to see if optimizations can be applied.
+For example, \sn cannot optimize aggregation queries without error bounds, but can optimize aggregation queries with a user-specified error tolerance.

-Because object detection is the major computational bottleneck, \sn's optimizer primarily attempts to reduce the number of object detection calls while achieving the target accuracy.
-As object detection methods have increased in accuracy, they have similarly increased in computational complexity.
-For example, YOLOv2~\cite{redmon2017yolo9000} runs at approximately 80 fps, with an mAP score of 25.4 on MS-COCO~\cite{lin2014microsoft} (mAP is an object detection metric, with values between 0 and 100, higher being better), but the most accurate version of Mask R-CNN~\cite{he2017mask} provided by the Detectron framework~\cite{Detectron2018} run at 3 fps with a mAP of 45.2.
-As a result, object detection is, by far, the most computationally expensive part of a \fql query; for reference, the specialized NNs we use in this work run at 10,000 fps and some of our simple filters run at 100,000 fps.

-\sn leverages existing techniques from \noscope and three novel optimizations to reduce the computational cost of object detection, targeting aggregation (Section~\ref{sec:opt_agg}), scrubbing (Section~\ref{sec:op_scrubbing}), and content-based selection (Section~\ref{sec:filters}).
-As the filters and specialized NNs we consider in these optimizations are cheap compared to the object detection methods, they are almost always worth calling: a filter that runs at 100,000 fps would need to filter 0.003\% of the frames to be effective.
+\sn leverages two novel optimizations to reduce the computational cost of object detection, targeting aggregation (\S\ref{sec:opt_agg}) and limit queries (\S\ref{sec:op_scrubbing}).
+As the filters and specialized NNs we consider are cheap compared to the object detection methods, they are almost always worth calling: a filter that runs at 100,000 fps would need to filter 0.003\% of the frames to be effective (Table~\ref{table:method-speeds}).
 Thus, we have found a rule-based optimizer to be sufficient in optimizing \fql queries.